1865

 2002

-Title to the Martin House transferred by the State University of New York at Buffalo to the MHRC.
+Title to Martin House is transferred by the State University of New York at Buffalo to the MHRC.

-An architectural competition for the Martin House visitor center was held.
-Toshiko Mori Architect was selected to design the new building adjacent to the historic site.
+An architectural competition for the Martin House visitor center is held.
+Toshiko Mori Architect is selected to design the new building adjacent to the historic site.

 2003-04